IonelRO/map-p8/README.md

 # Neighborhood Map
 The final project of Udacity Front-End Nanodegree that is displaying top locations from Târgu Jiu, Romania.

+This is the final project for Udacity Front-End Web Developer Nanodegree Schoolarships and has only learning purpose.

+In this project, students have to develop a single page application featuring a map of a neighborhood the students choose.
+Then students have to add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.
+The application also has to be mobile responsive.

 ![Project Printscreen](https://github.com/IonelRO/map-p8/blob/master/src/media/projectPreview.jpg "Project Printscreen")

 ## Table of Contents